ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 - [Links](#links)

 ## Project Description
-In this project, my main objective is to train, test and apply a convolutional neural network which can be applied to the detection of pneumonia, and COVID-19 induced pneumonia, using image classification.
-This would be achieved by analysing X-Ray scans from an anteroposterior (AP) perspective of the lungs.
+In this project, my main objective is to be able to successfully differentiate between pneumonia, COVID-19 and normal lungs using a convolutional neural network using image classification.
+This would be achieved by analysing X-Ray scans from an anteroposterior, ie: from front to back, perspective of the lungs.
-Ultimately, the aim of the project would be to develop a means of rapidly analysing Pneumonia, thereby saving time and offering radiologists and doctors a second opinion.
+Ultimately, the aim of the project would be to develop a means of rapidly analysing pneumonia, and pneumonia induced by COVID, thereby saving time and offering radiologists and doctors a second opinion.
-The two datasets were obtained from Kaggle and the other from Github, they are referenced below.
+The datasets were obtained from Kaggle and the other from Github, they are referenced below.
 The first dataset contains images of both pneumonia infected and normal X-Ray scans as a means of training, testing and validation.
-The second dataset contains a mixture of X-Ray scans of lungs infected by pneumonia caused by COVID-19.
+The other datasets contains a mixture of X-Ray scans of lungs infected by pneumonia caused by COVID-19.
 All the scans in the dataset are verified by radiologists.

 ## Hypotheses / Questions
 * Can we identify the presence of pneumonia using image recognition?
-* How accurately can we identify pneumonia?
+* How accurately can we identify pneumonia and COVID?
 * Are we able to differentiate between pneumonia and COVID induced pneumonia?

 ## Datasets